oit-ipbl/image_processing/basics/basics_02.md

     | cv2.CAP_PROP_FRAME_HEIGHT | Frame height |

 ### Read a frame from video stream
-- The following functions in `video_viewer1.py` are in order to read a frame form video steram
+- The following function in `video_viewer1.py` are in order to read a frame form video steram
     | code | comment |
     :--- | :---
     | cap.read() | 1st return value is a boolean value for whether was able to read a frame <br> 2nd return value is the list of the pixel values in a frame |